-Deinonychus appeared in some cards from this series such as the one involving people trapped in the basement.
-This is one of my favourite cards.
+Deinonychus appeared in some cards from this series, including one involving people trapped in the basement, which is one of my favourite in the series.
 Even by the standards of this series its quite brutal as we see children and even infants cornered by the ravenous Deinonychus’s.

-The back of the card is a note from the people in the basement smeared in their blood, indicating that none of them escaped the Deinonychus’s.
+The back of the card is a note from the people in the basement smeared in their blood, indicating that none of them escaped the Dinosaurs.

 Now in all fairness the Raptors in Primeval are never completely identified as Deinonychus’s on screen.
 Still not only are they about the size of Deinonychus’s, but they are specifically identified as Deinonychus on the ITV website.